 6.7.1 Description

-6.7.1.1 Gerenal
+6.7.1.1 General

 The solution is to address the Key Issue #3: "Speed up the restoration procedure of the terminating session when EPC/5GC NF fails".

 When the PGW-U or the UPF fails, the current IMS session will fail.
 On development of network, the 3G network will be taken out of the network and CS fallback will not be supported.
 Thus the UE will not be informed of such failure.
 The UE will remain unavailable until it initiates any IMS procedure, i.e. re-registration, or originating IMS session.